home | blog | realms | members | forum | chat

 He fled to New York, America, taking only with him what small things he could get from home before his parents returned from the hospital looking for him.
 He took some clothes, his passport and his credit card, the latter emptied to pay for his way to America.
 He also took with him a stuffed animal given to him by his grandma.

-Arriving in New York, Oliver refused to get a work visa for fear that his family would probably be able to track him down if he did.
-He instead took up an under-the-table job as a stripper and erotic dancer at a gay club, and as an occasional male escort.
+Arriving in New York, Oliver refused to get a work visa for fear that his family would be able to track him down.
+He instead took up an under-the-table job as a stripper and erotic dancer at a gay club and as an occasional male escort.

-Initially homeless, he eventually moved into a fellow co-worker’s run-down old flat in the lower east side of Manhattan.
+Initially homeless, he eventually moved into a fellow co-worker’s run-down old flat in Hell's Kitchen.

-Somehow, in all the misery, he maintains hope that somewhere or someway, there is a cure.
+Somehow, in all the misery, he maintains hope that somewhere or someway, there is a cure and a possibility for a better life.

 Notes of notice;